- Clinical Trials: What You Need to Know

 - What would it be like to be in a clinical trial?

 - What if I’m not eligible for a clinical trial?

 Phase IV clinical trials: What else do we need to know?

+Drugs approved in phase III trials are often watched over a long period of time in phase IV studies.
 Even after testing a new medicine on thousands of people, the full effects of the treatment may not be known.
-Some questions often still need to be answered.
-For example, a drug may get FDA approval based on the fact that it was shown to reduce the risk of cancer recurrence.
+Some questions may still need to be answered.
+For example, a drug may get FDA approval because it was shown to reduce the risk of cancer recurrence.
 But does this mean that those who get it are more likely to live longer?
 Are there rare side effects that haven’t been seen yet, or side effects that only show up after a person has taken the drug for a long time?
-These types of questions may take many years to answer fully, and may not be critical for getting a medicine to market.
-They are often addressed in what are known as phase IV clinical trials.
+These types of questions may take many years to answer, and are often addressed in phase IV clinical trials.

-Phase IV studies look at drugs that have already been approved by the FDA.
-The drugs are already available for doctors to prescribe for patients, but these studies are still needed to answer important questions.
+- Phase IV studies look at drugs that have already been approved by the FDA.
+The drugs are available for doctors to prescribe for patients, but phase IV studies are needed to answer important questions.

 - May involve at most, a few tens of thousands of people.